rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 ## Step 2: Create R stub for SuperSelect component

+0. OPTIONAL: If you did not complete the previous code sections, run the following commands in the **TERMINAL** to bring you codebase up to date:

+		git checkout -f step_2

 1. R CONSOLE: Generate {reactR} stub:

         reactR::scaffoldReactShinyInput("superselect")

-Notice that three files are created:
+Notice that four files are created:

 - ./R/superselect.R : Functions similiar to Shiny inputs
 - ./srcjs/superselect.jsx : Entrypoint to JavaScript